Murmurations of elliptic curves: Introduction

 \section{Introduction}

-Elliptic curves are important objects in number theory, not only for their own sake, but also for the crucial roles they have played across a range of developments.
-A significant example is Fermat's Last Theorem, which was a consequence of the {\em modularity of elliptic curves} conjectured by Taniyama, Shimura, and Weil, and established by Andrew Wiles.
+Elliptic curves are important objects in number theory, not only in their own right, but also for the crucial role they have played in a range of developments.
+A significant example is Fermat's Last Theorem, which was a consequence of the {\em modularity of elliptic curves} conjectured by Taniyama, Shimura, and Weil, and established by Andrew Wiles \cite{W95}.
 Despite extensive studies, there are still many open problems in the theory of elliptic curves, the most celebrated example of which is perhaps the Birch and Swinnerton-Dyer (BSD) conjecture.

 The BSD conjecture is concerned with the ranks of elliptic curves.
 If $E$ is an elliptic curve over $\mathbb Q$, then, by the Mordell--Weil theorem, we know that the rational points of $E$ form a finitely generated abelian group.
 Though the torsion part of the abelian group is relatively well understood, the rank of the free part is still mysterious.
-In particular, there is no general algorithm to compute the rank of an elliptic curve, and we do not know whether the rank of an elliptic curve can be arbitrarily large or not.
+In particular, there is no general algorithm to compute the rank of an elliptic curve, and we do not know whether or not it can be arbitrarily large.

 The BSD conjecture relates the rank of an elliptic curve (an aspect of its algebraic structure) to an analytic property of its $L$-function.
 For $\mathrm{Re}(s)\gg0$, the $L$-function of an elliptic curve over $\mathbb{Q}$ may be written as an Euler product where $L_p(E,s)\in\mathbb{Z}[p^{-s}]$ has degree $\leq2$.
 If $E$ has good reduction at a prime $p$, then